Erica635241/SemEval-2014-Task-1/README.md

 The parameter alpha controls the weight of each loss, allowing you to balance the focus between regression and classification tasks.
 For instance, alpha = 0.5 gives equal weight to both losses.
 This enables the model to learn from both numeric and categorical outputs effectively.

+## Test
+The output you've provided includes some evaluation metrics commonly used to assess the performance of a machine learning model.
+Here’s a brief explanation of each metric:
+- Spearman Correlation Coefficient (Spearman): 0.8134
+- Accuracy: 0.8563
+- F1 Score: 0.8525